AutoWorld: Learning Multi-Agent Traffic Simulation with Self-Supervised World Models: AutoWorld Harnesses Raw Sensor Data for Traffic Simulation

 where $c^{f(i)}$ denotes the conditioning signal derived from the $i$-th world-model rollout.
-For notational simplicity, we omit the stochastic noise term associated with the variance schedule.
-Trajectory embeddings are obtained using the scene encoder that encodes agent states.
-At the behavior level, the quality weights incorporate realism constraints in trajectory space, including collision rate, kinematic infeasibility, and off-road violations \cite{gulino2023waymax}, preventing diversification from promoting physically invalid trajectories.
+For notational simplicity, we omit the stochastic noise term from the variance schedule.
+Trajectory embeddings are obtained from the scene encoder over agent states.
+At the behavior level, quality weights encode trajectory-space realism constraints, including collisions, kinematic infeasibility, and off-road violations \cite{gulino2023waymax}, preventing diversity from favoring physically invalid rollouts.
+Overall, cascaded diversity-guided inference produces $N \times M$ diverse and plausible rollouts.